giantswarm/k8sclient/README.md

 # k8sclient

-k8sclient provides a set of clients for interacting with Kubernetes resources.
+`k8sclient` provides a set of clients for interacting with Kubernetes resources.

-* pods, services, nodes, etc.
-* CRDs, CRs
+This unclides all Kubernetes runtime objects such as Pods, Services and Nodes as well as CRDs and CRs.